Loading...

 My two favorite sports while growing up were ice hockey and tennis.
 I played hockey since the age of five (in Eastern Canada) and tennis since the age of thirteen (in Western Canada).
 I played in the Canadian National Junior Tennis Championships for three consecutive years as a junior.

 My experiences living in Asia have played an instrumental role in shaping the person I am.
 After attending Beijing University as a language student, I spent several years working in Hong Kong.
 To date my travel opportunities have taken me to the outreaches of Asia including China, Japan, Taiwan, Mongolia, Singapore, Thailand, Vietnam, Laos, Cambodia, Malaysia, Indonesia, Nepal, and India, as well as to continental Europe, Scandinavia, and Russia.
-I feel fortunate to have curated a rich cross-section of life experiences.
-Here is a sampling: took the Trans-Siberian train from Beijing to Moscow; taught English for a summer in Taipei; went white-river rafting on the Trishuli River near Kathmandu; co-chaired a 600-person "handover party" in Hong Kong; swam in the crystal clear waters of the Grenadines; strolled the cobblestone streets of Krakow; and witnessed the sounds of the Guatemalan forest canopy coming to life at sunrise.
+A few highlights: took the Trans-Siberian train from Beijing to Moscow; went white-river rafting on the Trishuli River near Kathmandu; co-chaired a 600-person handover party in Hong Kong; and witnessed the sounds of the Guatemalan forest canopy coming to life at sunrise.
 If asked which two places I'd like to revisit, my answer would be the temple complex of Angkor Wat in Siem Reap and the treasure-laden Hermitage Museum in St. Petersburg.

 Traveling and living internationally will continue to be a factor in my life.
 Can I share a secret hobby of mine?
 Nowadays, I'm always on the lookout for the best pho soup and the perfect eggs benedict, especially vegan versions.
 So far, the best pho soup I've tasted was at the To Chan restaurant in Chinatown, Honolulu; the best eggs bene (coupled with ambiance) was found at the Q restaurant located within the Empress Hotel in Victoria, British Columbia.
 I continue to cherish the watchwords: "What is the use of living in an interesting world if we never take notice of interesting things?"

 A few quotations seem to stay with me year after year.
-If I had to pick three, I would choose: “Things should be made as simple as possible, but not any simpler.”
-(Einstein); “People are like stained-glass windows.
-They sparkle and shine when the sun is out, but when darkness sets in their true beauty is revealed only if there is a light from within.”
-(Elisabeth Kubler-Ross); and “Never ask a barber if you need a haircut.” (popularized by Warren Buffett).
-In the link below, you'll find 65 of my favorite quotations.
-In addition to mining quotes, I have also minted some of my own.
-Here also is a list of 54 of my original quotations:
+If I had to pick three: "Things should be made as simple as possible, but not any simpler."
+(Einstein); "People are like stained-glass windows.
+They sparkle and shine when the sun is out, but when darkness sets in their true beauty is revealed only if there is a light from within."
+(Elisabeth Kubler-Ross); and "Never ask a barber if you need a haircut." (popularized by Warren Buffett).

 My most well-known education books are a series of core skills books.
 The titles of these six guidebooks are as follows: The Little Blue Reasoning Book, The Little Red Writing Book, The Little Gold Grammar Book, The Little Red Writing Book Deluxe Edition (Writing plus Grammar), The Little Green Math Book, and The Little Purple Probability Book.